githedgehog/docs/docs/architecture/fabric.md

   configuration in the peering policy.
 When a remote peering policy is applied for a pair of VPC's the vrf's corresponding to these VPC's on the peering switch advertise default routes into their specific vrf's identified by the l3vni.
 All traffic that does not belong to the VPC's is forwarded to the peering switch and which has routes to the other VPC's and gets forwarded from there.
-The bandwith limitation that exists in the local peering solution is solved here as the bandwith between the two VPC's is determined by the fabric cross section bandwidth.
+The bandwidth limitation that exists in the local peering solution is solved here as the bandwidth between the two VPC's is determined by the fabric cross section bandwidth.